feather-design-system/feather-design-system/docs/Components/NavigationRail/README.md

 </script>
 ```

-## FeatherNavigationRail
+## NavigationRail

 ### Getting Started

-The `FeatherNavigationRail` has 2 states; expanded and collapsed.
+The `NavigationRail` has 2 states; expanded and collapsed.
 When expanded all menu items are visible and can be interacted with.
 When it is collapsed only the `main` group is visible.
-When using `FeatherNavigationRail` please only populated the `main` and `default` slot with the `FeatherRailGroup` and `FeatherRailItem` components.
+When using `NavigationRail` please only populate the `main` and `default` slot with `RailGroup` and `RailItem` components.

 The `header` content should not exceed `40px` in height.

-When collapsed the `FeatherNavigationRail` will take up `52px` in width, when expanded it will not move any content on the page due to its `fixed` position.
+When collapsed the `NavigationRail` will take up `52px` in width, when expanded it will not move any content on the page due to its `fixed` position.
 Therefore you don't need to worry about page content shifting.

 ### Props